 Quick & Easy Quilts

-Whip up a quilt in no time with these quick and easy patterns that make fabulous last-minute gifts or one-hour scrap-busting projects.
+Whip up a quilt in no time with simple patterns that come together fast.
+These quilts make great last-minute gifts or one-hour projects that use up your scraps.
 They are so easy, you might want to make one of each!

 Strips of Solids